An effective TOIL policy can help ensure a consistent and legally compliant approach to managing time off in lieu for overtime.

 When do employees get paid for TOIL?

 Strictly speaking, employees are not paid for TOIL.
-Rather, if an employee works overtime you decide whether to pay them for that, or whether to give them Time Off In Lieu instead.
+Rather, if an employee works overtime, you decide whether to pay them for that, or whether to give them Time Off In Lieu instead.
 It is not a legal requirement for employees to be paid for working overtime.
-Therefore, employees are paid for overtime if their contracts of employment state that they must be.
+Therefore, employees are paid for overtime if their contract of employment states that they must be.
 For example, some contracts will state core working hours, but go on to explain that on occasion these hours may need to be varied or exceeded in accordance with the business needs of the employer.
 For this reason, you are more likely to see paid overtime given to staff who are paid on an hourly basis as opposed to those on an annual salary.

 Time Off In Lieu is a good alternative for salaried employees as it allows the employer to set the boundaries while rewarding employees for their extra effort and commitment.
 TOIL is earned and taken by the employee in addition to their contractual annual leave entitlement.